DerBrunoIR/CourseGraph/README.md

 For this project I followed the following steps:
 1. collect course descriptions
 2. translate course requirements into edges
-3. visualiz the course graph
+3. Visualize the course graph.

 <!-- TOC --><a name="ethics"></a>
 # Ethics
-Webscraping should **not** affect the quality of service for other users.
+Web scraping should **not** affect the quality of service for other users.
-A custom request scheduler allowed a even distribute of all requests and thus preventing sudden request spikes.
+A custom request scheduler allowed an even distribution of all requests, thus preventing sudden request spikes.

 Further the collected data is already publicly available.
-Therefore nobody is harmed by providing access to a snapshot.
+Therefore, nobody is harmed by providing access to a snapshot.

 <!-- TOC --><a name="challenges"></a>
 # Challenges

 <!-- TOC --><a name="collecting-course-descriptions"></a>
 ### Collecting course descriptions
-From the `442` course I planed to scrape, `47` failed due to variations in the HTML structure.
+From the `442` course I planned to scrape, `47` failed due to variations in the HTML structure.
 The list of missing courses can be found at `./Inforamtik/24_8_30/missing_hrefs.csv`.

-The following data points are collected either as *unstructed text* or *raw html tabels* for each scraped course:
+The following data points are collected either as *unstructed text* or *raw HTML tables* for each scraped course:
 - `url, title, id, responsible person, validity, default language, content, learning outcomes, registration precedure, requirements, duration, max num participants, exam type, credits, is graded, faculty, institute, related programs`

 Data points are either collected *directly* or together with their *description*.

-By checking for these descriptions, it can be ensured that the css selectors matched the right HTML.
+By checking for these descriptions, it can be ensured that the CSS selectors matched the right HTML.

 This verification can also be performed automated.

-However until now **only** the `requirement` and `title` fields have been verified.
+However, until now **only** the `requirement` and `title` fields have been verified.

 The raw course data can be found here `./Inforamtik/24_8_30/modules.json`.